garengh4/create-react-app/README.md

 ## Topic: JavaScript Concepts

 JS originally only ran in browsers
-- Everytime an html page was rendered in a window, the window has an instance of JS running; this executing JS instance could be asked to manipulate tthte DOM.
+- Everytime an html page was rendered in a window, the window has an instance of JS running; this executing JS instance could be asked to manipulate the DOM.
 DOM is an OP representation of the view that is rendered by the browser.
 - DOM has element tree => "inspect" any browser window
 - Every html element is like an object and each has properties/fields/instanceVars like "style", "id", "src", "rowspan".
 - DOM tree => elements inside elemtns nested to whatever level.